-The revised plan will influence how you live in the Wairarapa so your input is important.
+The revised plan will influence how you live in Wairarapa so your input is important.
 Along with doing the research and gathering advice from industry professionals, iwi and other key stakeholders, we are keen to keep you up to speed and have your feedback before we crystalise the new plan.
-Find out what the plan can mean for you and how you can give your input during this review process.

 The District Plan Review is your chance to help us shape its future.

-We’re updating our Operative District Plan to ensure we can continue to live and work and grow while protecting the things in Wairarapa that we value the most.
+We’re updating it to ensure we can continue to live and work and grow while protecting the things in Wairarapa that we value the most.

 Have you ever wondered why Queen Street has no malls or flashing billboards?
 Or why that new subdivision down the road got the go-ahead?
 Why aren’t there any fast food outlets in Martinborough’s Town Square?
 Is it possible for me to extend my bach at Te Kopi?